What is bounce rate in SEO? How to reduce your bounce rate

 Website bounce rate and exit rate are similar in regards to website engagement.
 However, there are small differences between the two.
 Whereas, bounce rate is responsible for measuring the number of visitors who enter a website and then exit without viewing any other page.
 On the other hand, exit rate measures the number of visitors who exit the website from a particular website page.

-The big difference between bounce rate and exit rate is that exit rate measures the percentage of page visitors who exit from a particular website, without clarifying if that was the only page visited or not.
+The big difference between bounce rate and exit rate is that exit rate measures the percentage of page visitors who exit from a particular page, without clarifying if that was the only page visited or not.
 Thus, all bounces are defined as exits (as well as one-page visitors), but, not all exits will be defined as bounces.

 What is a good website bounce rate?